-Latin is one of the oldest languages in the western world, and many modern European languages such as Italian, Spanish, Portuguese, French and English share their origins with this ancient language.
-An understanding of Latin thus greatly improves one’s command of spelling and grammar of English as well as of these other European languages.
+Latin is one of the oldest languages in the western world, and many modern European languages such as Italian, Spanish, Portuguese, French, and English share their origins with this ancient language.

-- Students have access to the Teece Museum of Classical Antiquities which contains artefacts - including inscriptions - of direct relevance the literary world of the Romans.
+- Access to the Teece Museum of Classical Antiquities which contains artefacts, including inscriptions, of direct relevance to the literary world of the Romans.

 There are two beginner’s courses in Latin for first year, including reading Latin and grammar:

-Advanced Latin courses gives students the ability to examine literary works and original documents from Ancient Rome in their original language, such as Roman satire, poetry and drama, from writers such as Cicero, Pliny the Younger, Vergil, Horace and Petronius.
+Advanced Latin courses gives you the ability to examine literary works and documents from Ancient Rome in their original language, such as Roman satire, poetry, and drama, from writers such as Cicero, Pliny the Younger, Vergil, Horace, and Petronius.

-Students can develop their own particular interests based on these and other authors and can embark on research projects under the guidance of UC staff.
+You can develop your own particular interests based on these and other authors and can embark on supervised research projects.

 Find out more about what you can do with a degree from UC.